mauno-j-ronkko/sharkC64/docs/language/expressions.md

 `a + (b or -c) + d`

 ### Type inference
-sharkC64 has a bottom-up type inference.
+The sharkC64 compiler has a bottom-up type inference.
-The type of the operator or its result is equal to the type of its operands.
-When operands have different types, the lowest common type is used for both of the operands, and for the result.
-Type mismatch occurs if there is no lowest common type for the operands.

-> :warning: &nbsp; Type inference is very limited at the moment,
-> because `byte` is the only data type.
->
+You can read more about the type inference in [Types](types.md) section.

 <br /><br />
 :leftwards_arrow_with_hook: [Back to index](../index.md)